BenCaiello/PalmettoBUG/docs/source/Glossary.rst

 ..

-   When these numerical classes are annotated / merged (this is automatic for supervised classifiers), a “merged classification map” is created, where ‘background’ pixels are set to 0, and the numerical values of the pixels are re-assigned based on the labels supplied by the user.
+   When these numerical classes are annotated / merged (this is semi-automatic for supervised classifiers), a “merged classification map” is created, where ‘background’ pixels are set to 0, and the numerical values of the pixels are re-assigned based on the labels supplied by the user.